Anaba955/Clock-and-Angles/README.md

 # Clock-and-Angles
-PrepBuddy has an analog clock which consists of two hands one for hour and another for minute.
-She wants to calculate the shorter angle formed between hour and minute hand at any given time.
+PrepBuddy has an analog clock which consists of two hands one for an hour and another for a minute.
+She wants to calculate the shorter angle formed between the hour and minute hand at any given time.

 Input format
 The first line contains the number of test cases